-- (a) Amendment of permit for change in scope or nature of project.
-An amended DCRM permit shall be required of all permitted projects before they are significantly altered or substantially expanded.
+(a) Amendment of permit for change in scope or nature of project.
+An amended DCRM permit shall be required of all projects before they are significantly altered or substantially expanded.
 Such an amendment shall require submittal of a revised DCRM permit application to the DCRM Office.
-Significant alterations and substantial expansions requiring amended DCRM permits include, but are not limited to, project changes which exceed \$50,000.00 of the monetary value of the permitted project as described in the original DCRM permit application.
-Fees for the amended permit fees will be based on the fee structure described in § 15-10-205(h)(5), with a minimum \$200 administrative fee assessed for all major siting permit amendments.
-Where multiple proposals indicate a "piecemeal" development approach, the DCRM permitting section may recommend that the DCRM Director table all applications until they can be considered as a full project proposal, and a new major siting application fee may be assessed.
-Where a substantially new project is proposed, a new and different permit must be obtained, following the CRM application protocols for major siting proposals as outlined in § 15-10-200. - (b) At the recommendation of the DCRM Director or at the request of a CRM Agency Board member, other project amendments may require an application for an amendment.
+Alterations and expansions requiring amended DCRM permits include, but are not limited to, project changes which exceed \$5000.00 of the monetary value of the permitted project as described in the original DCRM permit application.
+Permit amendment fees will be based on the fee structure described in \$ 15-10-205(f)(5), with a minimum \$200 administrative fee assessed for all major siting permit amendments.
+Where multiple proposals indicate a "piecemeal" development approach, the DCRM permitting section may recommend that the

+DCRM Director table all applications until they can be considered as a full project proposal, and a new major siting application fee may be assessed.
+Where a substantially new project is proposed, a new and different permit must be obtained, following the CRM application protocols for major siting proposals as outlined in § 15-10-230.

+- (b) Proposed amendments that are less than substantial enough to require a new permit but that are nonetheless significant may be reviewed by the CRM Agency Board at the recommendation of the DCRM Director or at the request of a CRM Agency Board member.
 In these cases, permit amendment proposals shall be publically noticed as specified in § 15-10-220.
-Following the CRM permit hearing, at the discretion of the DCRM Director or request of the CRM Agency Board, the CRM Agency Board may convene to issue permit amendment or the DCRM Office may issue the amended permit for the Agency Board to review.

-- (c) Amendment of permit on request of CRM Agency Official.
-A CRM Agency Official may request the inclusion of a condition to a permit, after the decision to award the permit but prior to actual issuance of permit to permittee, or at any time after the issuance of the permit.
-The permit shall be amended by the inclusion of the proposed condition if the CRM agency officials decide to include the condition through the same process as the original permit, as set forth in § 15-10-235. - (d) New Environmental Impact.
+Following the CRM permit hearing, at the discretion of the DCRM Director or request of the CRM Agency Board, the CRM Agency Board may convene to issue permit amendment or the DCRM Office may issue the amended permit for the Agency Board to review. - (bc) Amendment of permit on request of CRM agency.
+A CRM agency may request the inclusion of a condition to a permit, after the decision to award the permit but prior to actual issuance of permit to permittee, or at any time after the issuance of the permit.
+The permit shall be amended by the inclusion of the proposed condition if the CRM agency officials decide to include the condition through the same process as the original permit, as set forth in §§- 15-10-235. - (ed) New Environmental Impact.
 If the permitted project has a newly discovered adverse environmental impact, corrective action(s) and/or permit amendment or modification may be required.

-§15-10-705 Transfer of Interest
+§§ 15-10-705 Transfer of Interest

-If a property interest in the project is transferred and permitted use remains unchanged, DCRM shall be notified of the transfer in writing upon execution or within 30 days thereof.
-The CRM Office shall issue a new permit in the name of the successors in interest within 30 days of receiving notice of the transfer.
+If a property interest in the project is transferred and permitted use remains unchanged, DCRM shall be notified of the transfer in writing upon execution or within 30 days thereof. the The, the CRM Office shall issue a new permit in the name of the successors in interest within 30 days of receiving notice of the transfer.
 A permit issued under this section shall be identical in respect to terms and conditions to the permit issued to the predecessor in interest.
 If transferee proposes to alter currently permitted use, a letter with supporting information including transfer execution and explaining proposed change must be submitted to DCRM.
-Failure to notify DCRM of a transfer of interest or substantial change in project scope may result in revocation of the existing permit, notice of violation under § 15-10-900, and/or reapplication requirements.
+Failure to notify DCRM of a transfer of interest or substantial change in project scope may result in revocation of the existing permit and/or reapplication requirements.